Here you will find the answers to some of the most Frequently Asked Questions.

-We keep a stock of all our most commonly used materials & produce nearly everything in-house (print and finishing) which avoids unnecessary delays.
+We keep a stock of our most commonly used materials and produce nearly everything in-house (print and finishing) which avoids unnecessary delays.

 Most design software can produce output in PDF format which is our preference as we operate a PDF workflow.
 However as long as it is high enough resolution for you to be happy with the quality, we can accept most files.
 If you are still unsure please call sales on 028 9070 5205.

 We can also accept Illustrator, Photoshop, InDesign, Quark, Publisher, Word & Powerpoint files.
 We ask that you convert all fonts to outlines where possible and ‘collect for output’ so we have all the original files required.
 If you have artwork set up in any other program, please call us to check.

 Check out our handy file prep sheet: .

 Bleed is the image area just outside your finished page size.
 It is needed to ensure your job looks its best.
 Images, background colours and other fills which are intended to print to the trimmed edge of the design should be extended 3mm beyond the edge to give a ‘bleed’.
 Without this you may end up with a variable white border.
 If you are unsure please contact our sales team on 028 9070 5205.